-- (1) Making a complaint, testifying, assisting or participating in any manner in a proceeding, including any proceeding under Article 9.5, the California Fair Employment and Housing Act, California Civil Code section 51, 51.5, 51.7, 54 54.1, or 54.2, the federal Fair Housing Act, the Americans with Disabilities Act, the federal Civil Rights Act, Section 504 of the Rehabilitation Act, or any other state or federal civil right statutes; - (2) Opposing practices prohibited by the Act, this subchapter, other implementing regulations, the California Fair Employment and Housing Act, California Civil Code section 51, 51.5, 51.7, 54 54.1, or 54.2, the federal Fair Housing Act, the Americans with Disabilities Act, the federal Civil Rights Act, or Section 504 of the Rehabilitation Act, including seeking the advice of the state, any state or local agency, the Department or Council, or a person employed or retained by a recipient who has authority to receive, transmit, investigate, or discover a complaint, or correct an alleged violation, whether or not a complaint is filed, and if a complaint is filed, whether or not the complaint is ultimately sustained; - (3) Assisting or advising any person in seeking the advice of the state, any state or local agency, the Department or Council, or a person employed or retained by a recipient who has authority to receive, transmit, investigate, or discover a complaint, or correct an alleged violation, whether or not a complaint is filed, and if a complaint is filed, whether or not the complaint is ultimately sustained; - (4) Participating in an activity that is perceived by the state, any state or local agency, or a recipient as opposition to discrimination, whether or not so intended by the individual participating in the activity; - (5) Contacting, communicating with or participating in a proceeding of a human rights or civil rights agency regarding discrimination on a basis enumerated in Article 9.5, this Division or other implementing regulations;
+- (1) making a complaint, testifying, assisting or participating in any manner in a proceeding, including any proceeding under Article 9.5, the California Fair Employment and Housing Act, California Civil Code section 51, 51.5, 51.7, 54 54.1, or 54.2, the federal Fair Housing Act, the Americans with Disabilities Act, the federal Civil Rights Act, Section 504 of the Rehabilitation Act, or any other state or federal civil right statutes; - (2) opposing practices prohibited by the Act, this subchapter, other implementing regulations, the California Fair Employment and Housing Act, California Civil Code section 51, 51.5, 51.7, 54 54.1, or 54.2, the federal Fair Housing Act, the Americans with Disabilities Act, the federal Civil Rights Act, or Section 504 of the Rehabilitation Act, including seeking the advice of the state, any state or local agency, the Department or Council, or a person employed or retained by a recipient who has authority to receive, transmit, investigate, or discover a complaint, or correct an alleged violation, whether or not a complaint is filed, and if a complaint is filed, whether or not the complaint is found to have merit; - (3) assisting or advising any person in seeking the advice of the state, any state or local agency, the Department or Council, or a person employed or retained by a recipient who has authority to receive, transmit, investigate, or discover a complaint, or correct an alleged violation, whether or not a complaint is filed, and if a complaint is filed, whether or not the complaint is found to have merit; - (4) participating in an activity that is perceived by the state, any state or local agency, or a recipient as opposition to discrimination or denial of full and equal access, whether or not so intended by the individual participating in the activity; - (5) contacting, communicating with or participating in a proceeding of a human rights or civil rights agency regarding discrimination or denial of full and equal access on a basis enumerated in Article 9.5, this Division or other implementing regulations; - (6) assisting with or participating in the proceedings of the state, any state agency, or a recipient including involvement as a potential witness, which the state, any state or local agency, or a recipient perceives as participation in a proceeding alleging a violation of Article 9.5, this Division or implementing regulations; - (7) seeking information, formally under a Public Records Act request, or informally, regarding programs or activities of a state, any state agency, or a recipient; or - (8) requesting a reasonable accommodation or reasonable modification for an individual with a disability, or requesting an interactive process meeting, whether or not the request was granted.

-- (6) Assisting with or participating in the proceedings of the state, any state agency, or a recipient including involvement as a potential witness, which the state, any state or local agency, or a recipient perceives as participation in a proceeding alleging a violation of Article 9.5, this Division or implementing regulations; - (7) Seeking information, formally under a Public Records Act request, or informally, regarding programs or activities of a state, any state agency, or a recipient; or - (8) Requesting a reasonable accommodation or reasonable modification for an individual with a disability, or requesting an interactive process meeting, whether or not the request was granted. - (e) Violations of this section are considered a discriminatory practice as set forth in Article 9.5, this subchapter, and other implementing regulations, and subject to remedial actions described in Article 4, supra.
+(e) Violations of this section are considered a discriminatory practice as set forth in Article 9.5, this subchapter, and other implementing regulations, and subject to remedial actions described in Article 4, supra.